hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 ]
 ```

-The effect of delimiter is to examine all object names up to the / character and to collapse all common or duplicate elements.
+The effect of delimiter is to examine all object names up to the `/` character and to collapse all common or duplicate elements.
 Where common/duplicate name parts are found,
 it uses the "subdir" JSON element.
 The same happens for XML.
 Notice that X-Container-Object-Count is still 7, even though there are only 5 names shown.
 The "subdir"
-elements are *not* objects -- an attempt to GET /v1/12345678912345/test_container/dir1/ would fail with 403 Not Found.
+elements are *not* objects -- an attempt to `GET /v1/12345678912345/test_container/dir1/` would fail with `403 Not Found`.

-To descend into one of the "directories", we use the prefix query paramater as follows.
+To descend into one of the "directories", we use the `prefix` query paramater as follows.
 Note the `/` at the end of the prefix:

 ```
 GET https://region-a.geo-1.objects.hpcloudsvc.com/v1/12345678912345/test_container?format=json&delimiter=/&prefix=dir2/